VictorDavis/legomena/markdown/paper.md

 ### Introduction

 Zipf's Law is usually formulated as Freq $\propto$ 1/Rank, generalized by raising Rank to an exponent $\alpha$.
 This is benchmarked against real text and shown to be curiously accurate for corpora of varying sizes but exhibiting a fat tail.
 Therefore it performs most poorly on rare words, which contribute the most to the type-token curve.
-The common interpretation is that any inaccuracy in a type-token growth model can be explained away by this fat tail in which the unpredictability of the frequency of rare words introduces noise into an otherwise correct signal.
+The common interpretation is that any inaccuracy in modeling a type-token growth curve can be explained away by this fat tail in which the unpredictability of the frequency of rare words introduces noise into an otherwise correct signal.
 This paradigm is completely false.
 We show that Zipf's Law can be reformulated to model the frequencies of rare words as accurately as common ones and that this reformulation leads to a simple, intuitive derivation of a logarithmic (*not* exponential) type-token growth curve.

 ![Figure 1: Word Frequency Distributions have Fat Tails](img/fat-tail.png)